Henry Fuseli (1741-1825), Painter

 Artist associated with 3 portraits

-The Swiss artist Fuseli was a painter of heroic, literary and surreal themes who first came to London in 1764.
-After studying in Rome from 1770 to 1779, he began to exhibit works of great psychological complexity and power, the most menacing being The Nightmare.
-Despite his radical politics, he became professor of Painting (1799-1805) and then Keeper (1804-25) at the Royal Academy, where he taught a whole generation of artists, including Constable, Haydon and Lawrence.
-His inclination towards the fantastic was given scope in his paintings for Bouydell's Shakespeare Gallery and his own Milton Gallery.
+Swiss clergyman Fuseli came to London in 1764, working as a translator and book illustrator.
+Encouraged by Reynolds to take up painting, he studied in Rome and upon his return in 1779, began exhibiting works of great psychological complexity, power and imagination, the most menacing being The Nightmare.
+He became professor of Painting (1799-1805), and then Keeper (1804-25) at the Royal Academy, teaching a generation of artists, including Constable, Haydon and Lawrence.
+His inclination towards the fantastic, depicted in his heroic, literary and historic themed works was given scope in his paintings for Bouydell's Shakespeare Gallery and his own Milton Gallery.

 by James Northcote